logicblocks/event.store/NOTES.md

   zero based, contiguous, strictly monotonically increasing.
 [x] sequence_number: at level of whole log, in and of itself not strictly increasing, could have gaps
-[] external control to ensure totally ordered events as seen by an external observer
+[~] external control to ensure totally ordered events as seen by an external observer
     - serializable transaction isolation level - throw exception if DB detects non-linearizable transaction
-    - advisory locks - lock on a key, other transactions wait on lock, with optional timeout
+    - locks - lock on a key, other transactions wait on lock, with optional timeout
        - key is application defined
-       - key could be stream name, category name, whole log
+       - key could be:
+         [] stream name,
+         [] category name,
+         [x] log table
     - trail head of log by time, t
     - label events with their sequence asynchronously
-    - decision for now is to use advisory lock on whole log

 [x] expected position
   [] explicitly test undefined position case
   [x] refactor WriteCondition implementation to be function based [x] postgres adapter
-[] concurrency testing
+[x] concurrency testing
 [x] projection capability
   - add position (from last event)
   - refactor into Projection and Projector (think about how to model and pass